Datawheel/canon/packages/cms/README.md

-  availableProfiles={[]} // limit the type of profile results to show (ie. ["hs92", "country"]) columnOrder={[]} // the order of the "columns" display (ie. ["hs92", "country"]) columnTitles={{}} // overrides for the default column titles (ie. {hs92: "Products"}) display={"list"} // available options are "list" or "columns" filterCubeTitle={cubeName => cubeName} // cube title used for filters (allows for grouping cubes with matching labels) filterDimensionTitle={dimension => dimension} // dimension title used for filters (allows for grouping dimensions with matching labels) filterHierarchyTitle={hierarchy => hierarchy} // hierarchy title used for filters (allows for grouping hierarchies with matching labels)
+  availableProfiles={[]} // limit the type of profile results to show (ie. ["hs92", "country"]) columnOrder={[]} // the order of the "columns" display (ie. ["hs92", "country"]) columnTitles={{}} // overrides for the default column titles (ie. {hs92: "Products"}) display={"list"} // available options are "list", "columns", and "grid" filters={false} // enables a set of nested profile, hierarchy, and cube filters filterCubeTitle={cubeName => cubeName} // cube title used for filters (allows for grouping cubes with matching labels) filterDimensionTitle={dimension => dimension} // dimension title used for filters (allows for grouping dimensions with matching labels) filterHierarchyTitle={hierarchy => hierarchy} // hierarchy title used for filters (allows for grouping hierarchies with matching labels)